m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 });
 ```

+A nice thing about these interfaces is that they explicitly tell you what other Features/tables they depend on,
+so you must have everything around to be able to call them at all (as opposed to earlier where systems
+looked things up on their own using the macro-generated queries).
+Running many of these in parallel should also be easy, safe and lock-free with Rust borrow-checking the references,
+although I never actually did this.

-You may notice the `iter_seed` here, which leads us to the new query system.
+You may have noticed the `iter_seed` here, which leads us to the new query system.
 As mentioned, the macro-generated queries were gone; they couldn't exist without the ability to look up a table by its type.
 I needed something a little less automagical, which I wanted for maintainability's sake anyway.